LambdaLabsML/examples/stable-diffusion-finetuning/README.md

         - "Yoda"
         - "An epic landscape photo of a mountain"
         output_size: 512
-        n_gpus: 2 # small hack to sure we see all our samples
+        n_gpus: 2 # small hack to make sure we see all our samples
 ```

+This part of the config basically does the following things it uses the `ldm.data.simple.hf_dataset` function to create a dataset for training from the name `lambdalabs/pokemon-blip-cpations` this is on the Huggingface Hub but could also be a correctly formatted local directory.
+For validation we don't use a "real" dataset, but just a few text prompts to evaluate how well our model is doing and when to stop training, we want to train enough to get good outputs, but we don't want it to forget all the "general knowledge" from the original model.

 ## Train!